 H.R.
 Speak- An efficient time-saver.
 Most commonly used by larger employers who have complex hiring needs such as a wide variety of different job types that require different strategies.
 Who has time to track and analyze how every job performs on every site?

 H.R.
 Speak- A money saver.
-Only used by the most sophisticated programmatic advertising platforms because, in order to bid correctly on the spot, requires a super-fast thinker or really intelligent algorithms.
+Only used by the most sophisticated programmatic advertising platforms because, to bid correctly on the spot, requires a super-fast thinker or brilliant algorithms.

-An automated job classification technology that combines a comprehensive taxonomy of job types, skills, and synonyms with sophisticated natural language processing (NLP) algorithms that parse job descriptions, interpret the context, and accurately classify job ads in order to predict performance and create targeted campaigns.
+An automated job classification technology that combines a comprehensive taxonomy of job types, skills, and synonyms with sophisticated natural language processing (NLP) algorithms that parse job descriptions, interpret the context and accurately classify job ads to predict performance and create targeted campaigns.

 H.R.
-Speak- Your next date – just kidding!
-Job matching has nothing to do with dating and everything to do with making it easier for employers to connect with the right talent and vice versa.
+Speak- Job ad targeting is making it easier for employers to connect with the right talent and vice versa.
 So, when you call it a Chief People Person, the technology knows you mean Head of HR or even CHRO.